kalfasyan/vresto/README.md

 You only need Docker and Docker Compose installed on your machine.
 If you don't have them yet, you can find installation instructions on the [Docker website](https://docs.docker.com/get-docker/) and [Docker Compose documentation](https://docs.docker.com/compose/install/).

+**Note:** You need Copernicus credentials to use vresto.
+Get free access at https://dataspace.copernicus.eu/

 Start `vresto` in just a few steps:

 1. **Clone the repository and go to its main directory**